-- In 2017, Massachusetts had a lower opioid prescribing rate than the national average, 40.1 prescriptions per 100 people compared to 58.7 per 100 people
+- In 2017, Massachusetts had a lower opioid prescribing rate than the national average, 40.1 prescriptions per 100 people compared to 58.7 per 100 people.

-- Massachusetts was ranked number three in the country for fentanyl related overdose deaths in 2016
+- Massachusetts was ranked number three in the country for fentanyl-related overdose deaths in 2016.

-- In 2016, fentanyl was found alone or combined with other drugs in over 33,000 reports from the DEA National Forensic Laboratory Information Systems (NFLIS)
+- In 2016, fentanyl was found alone or combined with other drugs in over 33,000 reports from the DEA National Forensic Laboratory Information Systems (NFLIS).

-Other Commonly Abused Drugs In Massachusetts
+Other Commonly Used Drugs In Massachusetts

-- Individuals ages 18-25 have the highest rate of alcohol use in Massachusetts, at over 66 percent
+- Individuals ages 18-25 have the highest rate of alcohol use in Massachusetts, at over 66 percent.

 - Nearly 30 percent of people in Massachusetts reported binge drinking within the last month.

-- Medical marijuana became legal in 2012, and recreationally in 2016.
+- Medical marijuana became legal in 2012 and recreationally in 2016.

-- Approximately 4,400 people were admitted to rehab in 2017 to treat cocaine or crack addiction
+- Approximately 4,400 people were admitted to rehab in 2017 to treat cocaine or crack addiction.

-- Over 32,000 admissions reported recent cocaine use in 2017
+- Over 32,000 admissions reported recent cocaine use in 2017.

-- Most cocaine in the United States is from Columbia
+- Most cocaine in the United States is from Columbia.

-- Cocaine is being mixed with fentanyl and being referred to as a new “speedball”, with increasingly fatal results
+- Cocaine is being mixed with fentanyl and being referred to as a new “speedball,” with increasingly fatal results.

+In 2017, drug overdose deaths totaled 2,168 in Massachusetts.
+Comparatively, firearms deaths accounted for 262 deaths, and 171 died due to homicide.
+Just under 9,800 people received drug use violations in Massachusetts in 2015.
+First-time drug charges are usually referred to one of the 30 available drug courts.
 A total of 8,665 people were charged with driving under the influence (DUI) in Massachusetts in 2017.
 Over 5,000 people in the state received charges for drunkenness.

-Many substance abuse rehab facilities are available to meet the needs of those struggling with addiction.
+BSAS has worked closely with substance use treatment agencies in Massachusetts to address the issues with drug and alcohol use and addiction in the state.
+They have developed an action plan that includes prevention, intervention, treatment, and aftercare (recovery support).
+The Massachusetts Organization for Addiction Recovery (MOAR) is another program that has been instrumental in providing support for those in recovery.
+Many substance use rehab facilities are available to meet the needs of those struggling with addiction.
 Our treatment specialists are available to help answer any questions or find a facility that best meets your needs.
-Reach out to us today and let us help find a treatment program for you or your loved one.
+Reach out to us today at 888.451.5895 and let us help find a treatment program for you or your loved one.